KilloPillers/RBXMapBuilder/README.md

     - Add keyboard shortcuts for different tools and actions to make the app more user-friendly.
     - Add keyboard shortcut to save the project.
-    - Fix the issue with the move tool not working properly.

 ## Conclusion